Dirac operators in tensor categories and the motive of quaternionic modular forms: Introduction

 \section{Introduction}

-The paper \cite{Sc} offers the construction of a motive whose realizations affords modular forms of even or odd weight on the indefinite split quaternion algebra over $\mathbb{Q}$.
+The paper \cite{Sc} offers the construction of a motive whose realizations afford modular forms of even or odd weight on the indefinite split quaternion algebra over $\mathbb{Q}$.
 In~\cite[\S 10]{IS} the authors construct a motive of even weight modular forms on a quaternion division algebra (see also~\cite{Wo}).
 Based on ideas of Jordan and Livn\'{e} (see \cite{JL}), this motive is constructed as the kernel of an appropriate Laplace operator.
-More precisely, let $h(A)$ be the motive of an abelian scheme $A$ of dimension $d$ (see \cite{DM} and \cite{Ku}).
+More precisely, let $h(A)$ be the motive of an abelian scheme $A$ of relative dimension $d$ over a smooth base scheme $S$ (see \cite{DM} and \cite{Ku}).
 It decomposes as the direct sum

 where $g=2d$ and there are canonical identifications

 where $\vee ^{\cdot }V$ denotes the symmetric algebra of the object $V$.
 It follows that the multiplication morphisms

 are perfect.
 In particular, taking $i=d$, one gets an associated Laplace operator\footnote{ For a symmetric or alternating power $M$ we will write $\mathrm{Sym} ^{n}\left( M\right) $ and $\mathrm{Alt}^{n}\left( M\right) $ when considering its symmetric or alternating powers once again.}